Lithuania–Sweden relations

+Both countries are full members of COE, NB8, CBSS, Joint Expeditionary Force, EU and NATO.
+Sweden has given full support to Lithuania's membership of the EU.
+Lithuania strongly supported Sweden's NATO membership.

+History

+Sweden and Lithuania were once united by a personal union under the Polish–Swedish union during the reign of King Sigismund III Vasa.

-In 1655, Sweden and Lithuania signed the Union of Kėdainiai, according to which Lithuania briefly became a protectorate of the Swedish crown.
+Sweden and the Polish–Lithuanian Commonwealth fought several wars, including in 1600–1611, 1617–1618, 1621–1625, 1626–1629, 1655–1660 and 1701–1706.
+During the war of 1655–1660, in 1655, Sweden and Lithuania signed the Union of Kėdainiai, according to which Lithuania briefly became a protectorate of the Swedish crown.

+On 28 September 1921, Sweden recognized the Republic of Lithuania as an independent and sovereign state.

+Diplomatic relations between Sweden and Lithuania were formally established on 21 December 1921.
 Sweden is one of the first among the few countries in 1944 to recognize the Soviet occupation of the Baltic countries.
 In 1945, Stockholm extradited to the Soviet Union around 170 Waffen-SS-soldiers from the Baltic countries who had fled the Red Army and found refuge in Sweden.
 On 15 August 2011, Swedish Prime Minister Fredrik Reinfeldt officially apologized to the prime ministers of Estonia, Latvia and Lithuania in a ceremony in Stockholm saying that "Sweden owes its Baltic neighbours a "debt of honour" for turning a blind eye to post-war Soviet occupation" and speaking of "a dark moment" in his country's history.
-Sweden re-recognized Lithuania's independence on August 27, 1991.

-Sweden has given full support to Lithuania's membership of the European Union.
-Lithuania strongly supports Sweden's NATO membership.
+On 27 August 1991, the Swedish government decided to reestablish diplomatic relations with Lithuania.
+The agreement took effect the following day, 28 August.

-High level visits
+High-level visits

+High-level visits from Lithuania to Sweden

 In 2001, Lithuanian President Valdas Adamkus visited Stockholm to discuss Lithuania's integration into the European Union and further co-operation of the two states.

 In February 2009, Lithuanian Prime Minister Andrius Kubilius met with Prime Minister of Sweden Fredrik Reinfeldt in Stockholm.
 The Prime Ministers discussed energy projects of Lithuania and the Baltic States, the situation in the financial markets of Lithuania, Sweden, Europe, and the world.
 The Swedish Prime Minister also confirmed that the Swedish Government was greatly interested in the stability of the Lithuanian and the Baltic economies and was going to further encourage long-term investment by Swedish banks to Lithuania's economy.